savitagup/901NodeIntro-1/Labs/Ch09-Validation-Security-RelationalData/Exercise3-CRUD/README.md

 * Sending JSON responses
 * Add NotFoundError error type to errors.js
 * Provide data validation using checkit

+Please follow the steps while viewing the project at:
+`\901NodeIntro\Solutions\Ch09\express-server9-3`

 ## Steps
 1. You need to navigate to the directory Labs/Ch09-Validation-Security-RelationalData/Exercise13-CRUD/__End__/code